 The SaaS industry is shifting.
 AI is changing what designers do, and my team feels it.
 One designer is excited and leaning into AI tools unprompted, and another is anxious about evolving role and losing control.

-How I'm coaching through this:
+How I'm Coaching Through this:

 Spend more time with the anxious designer, sharing industry insights regularly.